chloehuang123/Udacity-Nano-Degree-Data-Scientist/CRISP_DM/README.md

 5. Results

 Results are the findings from our wrangling and modeling.
 Below are some questions to recap the results found so far.

+### The Data Science Process Evaluate And Deploy
+Two techniques for deploying your results include:

+Automated techniques built into computer systems or across the web.
+You will do this later in this program!

+Communicate results with text, images, slides, dashboards, or other presentation methods to company stakeholders.
+To get some practice with this second technique, you will be writing a blog post for the first project and turning in a Github repository that shares your work.

+As a data scientist, communication of your results to both other team members and to less technical members of a company is a critical component